meilisearch/documentation/reference/api/search.md

       "id": 50393,
       "title": "Kung Fu Panda Holiday",
       "poster": "https://image.tmdb.org/t/p/w500/rV77WxY35LuYLOuQvBeD1nyWMuI.jpg",
       "overview": "The Winter Feast is Po's favorite holiday.
-Every year he and his father hang decorations, cook together, and serve noodle soup to the villagers.", "release_date": 1290729600,
+Every year he and his father hang decorations, cook together, and serve noodle soup to the villagers.
+But this year Shifu informs Po that as Dragon Warrior, it is his duty to host the formal Winter Feast at the Jade Palace.", "release_date": 1290729600,
       "genres": [
         "Animation",